browserify-search/scripts/README.md

 * `./follower.js` - this script runs continuously in the background of the web server, tracking changes in the main npm registry using [follow-registry](https://www.npmjs.org/package/follow-registry).
 As soon as a module is published, in runs `process-module` to process it.
 * `./dispatcher.js` and `worker.js` - this pair of scripts enable distributed parallel processing of npm modules. `dispatcher.js` will be started from the web server (with the mongodb instance), while `worker.js` will be started on any number of worker machines.
 The communicate via zero mq and all results will be saved to the mongodb instance.
+* `./process_module.js` - process a singe module.
+* `./update_browserifiability.js` - recalculate browserifiability scores for every modules in the db.

 ## Elastic Search